oriedita/oriedita/README.md

 | SubFace | Smen | Stack of faces in the folded view
 | Drawing_Worker | Egaki_Syokunin | Responsible for drawing and handling user input on the canvas.
 | HierarchyList_Worker | Jyougehyou_Syokunin | Responsible for calculating the hierarchy of folded models.

+## Notes

+Extended Fushimi (Husimi) Theorem (used in FoldLineSet) is a version of [Kawasaki's Theorem](https://en.wikipedia.org/wiki/Kawasaki%27s_theorem) for flatfoldability of vertices in a crease pattern, specifically for 4-crease vertices.